-Established in 1988 to address the barriers that result in the problem of underrepresentation in the faculty ranks of higher education, the Mellon Mays Undergraduate Fellowship (MMUF) is committed to supporting a diverse professoriate and to promoting the value of multivocality in the humanities and related disciplines, elevating accounts, interpretations, and narratives that expand present understandings.
+Established in 1988, the Mellon Mays Undergraduate Fellowship (MMUF) is committed to supporting a demographic transformation in higher education and to promoting the value of multivocality in the humanities and related disciplines.
 Its name honors Dr. Benjamin E. Mays, the noted African-American educator, statesman, minister, and former president of Morehouse College.

 Founded with an initial cohort of eight member institutions, the program has grown to include forty-seven member schools and three consortia, including the UNCF consortium of Historically Black Colleges and Universities.